Perinatology.com

 Effacement

-Effacement (also called shortening or thinning) is reported as a percentage from zero percent (normal length cervix) to 100% or complete (paper thin cervix).
-Points are given from 0 to a maximum of 3 points for a cervix effaced to 80 % or greater.
+Effacement (also called shortening or thinning) describes the length and thickness of the cervix relative to its normal state.
+It is usually reported as a percentage, from 0% (long, thick cervix) to 100% (completely effaced, paper-thin cervix).
+Points are given from 0 up to 3 for 80% or greater effacement.

 Station